Irritable Bowel Syndrome

 How do doctors treat IBS?

-Functional medicine doctors may recommend a diet that alters a patient’s diet, encourages the right kind of gut flora to grow, reduces inflammation, gets rid of any infections, and reduces stress.
+Functional medicine doctors may recommend a food plan that alters what a patient eats, encourages the right kind of gut flora to grow, reduces inflammation, gets rid of any infections, and reduces stress.

 More than 70 percent of IBS patients describe worsening pain, bloating and discomfort after meals.
 Therefore, many doctors take a dietary approach to solving IBS.
 Patients may try an elimination diet wherein people stop eating one food at a time to see what happens.
 Patients may consider removing wheat, corn, dairy, eggs, coffee, tea and citrus from their diets to see if symptoms improve.
 For someone with food allergies or sensitivities, an elimination diet is the only structured way to determine what foods may cause problems in the intestines.